ydb-platform/ydb-go-sdk/README.md

 	var res *table.Result
 	// Retry() will call given OperationFunc with the following invariants:
 	//  - previous operation failed with retriable error;
-	//  - number of retries is under the limit (default to 10, see table.Repeater docs);
+	//  - number of retries is under the limit (default to 10, see table.Retryer docs);
 	//
 	// Note that in case of prepared statements call to Prepare() must be made
 	// inside the Operation body.